-The dual master’s degree program (MA/MSW) in Marriage and Family Therapy and Social Work allows students to complete a master’s degree in two distinct professions in three years.
+The dual master’s degree program in Marriage and Family Therapy and Social Work (M.A./M.S.W.) allows students to complete a master’s degree in two distinct professions in three years.
 The dual degree exposes students to philosophical and legal distinctions of both degrees.
-It introduces Marriage and Family Therapy students to a broader range of social work and social welfare course offerings, it creates a unique opportunity for MSW students to deepen their clinical training with couples and families, and introduces MFT students to the art of clinical diagnosis which is in the scope of practice of the Social Work profession.
+It introduces Marriage and Family Therapy students to a broader range of social work and social welfare course offerings, it creates a unique opportunity for M.S.W. students to continue their clinical training with couples and families, and introduces MFT students to the art of clinical diagnosis which is in the scope of practice of the Social Work profession.

-This was the first dual MSW-MFT master’s degree program in the country.
-It combines the generalist practice orientation of the MSW foundation and the advanced theory, practice and skills content of the MSW curriculum with the intensive relational clinical training of the MFT degree.
+This was the first dual M.S.W.-MFT master’s degree program in the country.
+It combines the generalist practice orientation of the M.S.W. foundation and the advanced clinical practice and skills content of the M.S.W. curriculum with the intensive relational clinical training of the MFT degree.

-The MSW program at Syracuse University is fully accredited by the Council on Social Work Education.
-The MA in Marriage and Family Therapy curriculum— accredited by the Commission on Accreditation for Marriage and Family Therapy Education—meets the academic requirements for clinical membership in the American Association for Marriage and Family Therapy and is intended for students who have a strong commitment to clinical work with children and families.
+The M.S.W. program at Syracuse University is fully accredited by the Council on Social Work Education (CSWE).
+Students of Social Work are encouraged to become members of the National Association of Social Workers (NASW).
+This body embraces professional practice at the micro, macro and mezzo levels.
+Professional credentialing in New York State can be pursued as a Licensed Masters Social Worker (LMSW) or Licensed Clinical Social Worker (LCSW).
+The M.A. in Marriage and Family Therapy curriculum— accredited by the Commission on Accreditation for Marriage and Family Therapy Education—meets the academic requirements for clinical membership in the American Association for Marriage and Family Therapy and is intended for students who have a strong commitment to clinical work with children and families.

 Why this degree makes a difference in society today…tomorrow…